hwikgren/PNANetwork/Output/readme.md

 ### Lists produced during the various stages of creating the network

-_allDuplicates_: a list of all duplicate document names from our lists and found in PNA text files (from Oracc only SAAo project duplicate names)
+<b>allDuplicates</b>: a list of all duplicate document names from our lists and found in PNA text files (from Oracc only SAAo project duplicate names)
 * used in PNANameExtractor.java

-_docsInTextfiles_: the final normalised names of documents found in the text files
+<b>docsInTextfiles</b>: the final normalised names of documents found in the text files
 * used in PNANameExtractor.java

+<b>individualsInPdffiles</b>: all the information of each individual who appears at least 1 documents according to the pdf file

-_individualsInTextfiles_: all the information of each individual who appears at least 1 documents according to the text files
+<b>individualsInTextfiles</b>: all the information of each individual who appears at least 1 documents according to the text files

-_textsWithOriginals_: the final normalised name for each original line with document names in text files
+<b>textsWithOriginals</b>: the final normalised name for each original line in text files with the original line